stawuah/incident-report-api/README.md

 # Incident Reporting API
 An API for precise incident tracking tailored for insurance clients, enabling efficient search and delivery of accurate information

+The incident API utilizes dependency injection to decouple components and improve testability.
+Key dependencies such as the database connection, external API services, and other services are injected into the appropriate components.

 ## Installation

 1. Clone the repository: